leeping/forcebalance/README.txt

 python setup.py install --prefix=/your/favorite/directory
 export PYTHONPATH=/your/favorite/directory

-The python packages "setuptools" and "virtualenv" are helpful in setting up a Python environment in your local directory.
+Additionally, the Anaconda/Miniconda distributions are very helpful for setting up a local Python environment.

 To turn the package into a distributable .tar.bz2 file: